 The Sustainability Plan 2025 at Yale University reflects the priorities of the institution and creates entry points across disciplines and departments for broad engagement.
-The Plan lays out a vision for a more sustainable future and outlines nine major ambitions to focus our efforts.
+The plan lays out a vision for a more sustainable future and outlines nine major ambitions.
 To translate these efforts to individual- or department-level action, a goal within the Empowerment ambition has been set to create sustainability action plans tailored to specific schools and departments.
 The plans for Yale's operational divisions relate to the use and the operation of the campus, and the professional school plans reflect the disciplines, priorities, and physical contexts of each school.
-The 2017 Progress Report reflects progress from the first year of implementing the Plan and indicates how far along the University is in reaching its goals.
+The 2017 Progress Report reflects progress from the first year of implementing the plan and indicates how far along the university is in reaching its goals.

-James Madison University is among the first institutions to be recognized for independent peer review of its STARS report.
-The reviewer checked that all required information was included and consistent with credit criteria and timeframes, identified any response that did not meet the criteria, documented the process, and shared results with JMU.
+James Madison University was among the first institutions to be recognized for independent peer review of its STARS report.
+A reviewer checked that all required information was included and consistent with credit criteria and timeframes, identified any response that did not meet the criteria, documented the process and shared results with JMU.
 JMU in turn reviewed the suggestions and addressed all of the reviewer's questions before submitting the report.
 According to the AASHE staff standard review process, James Madison had the most accurate report during the latest calendar year, with a single minor issue identified by AASHE staff that was promptly addressed.

 University of Vermont created a tool to make the STARS data collection and submission process much easier.
-The University created a shared Google Drive file structure for STARS credits, including a "mission control" sheet for tracking progress by credit.
+The university created a shared Google Drive file structure for STARS credits, including a "mission control" sheet for tracking progress by credit.
 This STARS data collection tool allowed the UVM Office of Sustainability to better engage senior leaders and other campus stakeholders in the data collection and review process.
 Individuals at more than fifteen institutions have requested and received the Google Drive file system directly, and up to 150 individuals at institutions of higher education are now using this tool.

-In November 2015, the template used at McGill University for Board and Senate memorandum was expanded to include a question on sustainability issues that are to be considered for motions submitted by Senators to the Senate.
-Every item that is proposed to McGill governing bodies now highlights whether sustainability implications have been taken into consideration in the development of the proposal and, if pertinent, what impacts (social, economic, environmental) the proposed actions would have on McGill's sustainability efforts.
+In November 2015, the template used at McGill University for Board and Senate memorandums, as well as for senior administrative meetings, was expanded to include a question on sustainability issues that are to be considered.
+Every item that is proposed to these McGill governing bodies should highlight whether sustainability implications have been taken into consideration in the development of the proposal and, if pertinent, what impacts (social, economic, environmental) the proposed actions would have on McGill's sustainability efforts.